sagemath/trac_to_gh/Issue 6539.md

 # Issue 6539: MPIR determines linker is GNU when it's Sun on OpenSolaris - x86 NOT Sparc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6539

 Original creator: drkirkby